 Writing in the journal Geophysical Research Letters, the team explain how a massive chain of volcanoes around 3,220 kilometers (2,000 miles) long stretching from what is now Greenland to Canada let loose, erupting considerable amounts of lava and, importantly, sulfur dioxide gases, over incredibly long periods of time.

-Sulfur dioxide as an aerosol is wonderfully reflective, and prevents solar radiation from reaching the planet’s surface.
-It seems that enough emerged from the ancient eruption that the entire world experienced the worst winter in its 4.5 billion-year-long history.
+Sulfur dioxide, when transformed into droplets of sulfuric acid up in the soggy atmosphere, is wonderfully reflective, and prevents solar radiation from reaching the planet’s surface.
+It seems that enough emerged from the ancient eruption that the entire world experienced the worst winter in its 4.6 billion-year-long history.

 “The largest of these plumes could have penetrated the tropopause,” the authors write in their study.
 This high-altitude plume would have spread across the planet, which was easily enough to “force a Snowball.”